-- Recheck throttle control lever operation. - Ensure that the tether cord cap is in position and that the cord is attached to your clothing eyelet. - Ensure that the engine cutout switch is in the ON position. - On fan-cooled models, turn ignition key to ON position. - Activate the choke according to the temperature as explained below.
+- Recheck throttle control lever operation. - Ensure that the tether cord cap is in position and that the cord is attached to your clothing eyelet. - Ensure that the engine stop switch is in the ON position. - Turn ignition key to ON position. - Activate the choke according to the temperature as explained below.